 The documents required for Silver Certificate are as follows:

-• Udyam Registration Certificate: The registration of MSMEs on the Udyam portal is mandatory.
-Issued by the MSME Ministry; required for government incentives and programs.
+- Udyam Registration Certificate: MSME registration on the Udyam website is obligatory.
+Issued by the MSME Ministry and required for government schemes and incentives.

-• PAN Card: A 10-digit alphanumeric number issued by the Income Tax Department, serving as a unique ID for every individual and business.
+- PAN Card: A 10-digit alphanumeric number assigned by the Income Tax Department that acts as a unique identifier for individuals and business entities.

-• GST Registration Certificate: Contains the 15-digit GST registration number for GST-registered businesses.
+- GST Registration Certificate: Holds the 15-digit GST registration number for GST-registered entities.

-• Business Address Proof: Any document showing the business address, such as lease agreement, electricity bill, etc.
+- Business Address Proof: A document proving the business address, such as a lease agreement or an electricity bill.

-• Contact Information: Name, telephone number, and e-mail of the contact person.
+- Contact Information: Name, phone number, and email address of the contact person.

-• Organization Chart: A diagram illustrating the organization’s structure and reporting hierarchy.
+- Organization Chart: A diagrammatic representation of the organizational structure and reporting relationships.

-• Quality Policy: The organization’s policy on quality, including objectives and methods to achieve them.
+- Quality Policy: The organization’s quality policy, including quality goals and methods to achieve them.

-• Quality Management Procedures: The steps and processes a business follows to ensure quality.
+- Quality Management Procedures: The steps a business takes to ensure quality.

-• Records of Quality Audits: Documentation of audits conducted on the quality management system.
+- Records of Quality Audits: Audit records related to the quality management system.

-• EnMS Policy and Procedures: Energy management policy, procedures, commitments, and implementation steps.
+- Policy and Procedures of Energy Management System (EnMS): Energy management policy, procedures, commitments, and action steps.

-• Records of Environmental, OHS, and Energy Audits: Audit documentation for EMS, OHSMS, and EnMS.
+- Records of Environmental, Occupational Health and Safety, and Energy Audits: Audit records for EMS, OHSMS, and EnMS.

-• Corrective and Preventive Actions for Environmental, OHS, and Energy Issues: Actions taken to resolve non-conformities found during audits.
+- Record of Corrective and Preventive Actions for Environmental, OHS, and Energy Issues: Actions taken to address non-conformities identified during audits.

-• Product Safety Management System Procedures: Shows commitment to product safety and methods used to meet safety goals.
+- Product Safety Management System Procedures: Demonstrates commitment to product safety and methods for achieving safety goals.

 3.Documents Required for Gold certificate